-Thesis offers the most effective nootropics on the market because they are customized to your unique brain chemistry.
+Thesis nootropics offer the most effective nootropics on the market because they are customized to your unique brain chemistry.

-Thesis knows that there is no one size fits all, even for the same brain.
-While you could conceivably research the most efficacious nootropic ingredients, source them, and create your own stacks or mix and match other “out of the box” nootropics until you find stacks that work for you, Thesis streamlines this process, alleviating friction and guesswork:
+Thesis knows that there is no perfect blend, no one size fits all, even for the same brain.
+While you could conceivably research the most efficacious nootropic formulations and ingredients, source them, and create unique nootropic blends of your stacks or mix and match other “out of the box” nootropics until you find stacks of unique nootropic formulations and blends that work for you, Thesis streamlines this process, alleviating friction and guesswork:

-- To start, you’ll take a quiz on Thesis’ website that asks questions related to your biological information, daily routines, general behavioral patterns and mood, alcohol and drug use, and cognitive and performance goals.
+- To start, you’ll take a quiz on Thesis’ website that asks questions about your biological information, daily routines, general behavioral patterns and mood, alcohol and drug use, and cognitive and performance goals.

-- After you receive your baseline results, you are directed to a Starter Kit that contains a recommendation for four blends.
+- After you receive your baseline results, you are directed to a Starter Kit with a recommendation for four blends.

 - Once you receive your first box, you’ll test the formulas, one blend at a time, and track your results in a journal included in your box.

-- At the end of the first month, you’ll have the option to provide feedback on your blends and optimize your order ahead of your next box.
+- At the end of the first month, you can provide feedback on your blends and optimize your order ahead of your next box.

-Thesis is also the only company that offers a free coaching service as a part of its product subscription.
-You’ll have access to ongoing guidance from nootropics experts, who educate customers on topics like the science behind how nootropics work and biochemical interactions with other supplements.
-Your coach will guide you on how to optimize your subscription based on the effects you are experiencing to ensure your Thesis blends are the most effective for you.
+Thesis is also the only company in the supplement industry that offers a free coaching service as a part of its product subscription.
+You’ll have access to ongoing guidance from nootropics experts, who educate customers on topics like the science and clinical research behind how nootropics work and biochemical interactions with other supplements.
+Your coach will guide you on optimizing your subscription based on clinical research and the effects of nootropic properties you are experiencing to ensure your Thesis blends are the most effective for you.

 - Ginseng.
-Found in GS15-4 Panax Ginseng, which is native to parts of Eastern Russia Northeast China, and the Korean Peninsula, Ginseng increases acetylcholine, which tied to learning and memory formation, and also helps the body adapt to stress, improves cellular energy production, and supports a healthy immune system.
+Found in GS15-4 Panax Ginseng, which is native to parts of Eastern Russia, Northeast China, and the Korean Peninsula, Ginseng increases acetylcholine, which is tied to learning and memory formation and also helps the body adapt to stress, improves cellular energy production, and supports a healthy immune system.

 - Zembrin.
 Found in the South African plant Sceletium Tortuosum, Zembrin has been shown to enhance mood, promote calm, and improve stress response and memory formation.